nestybox/sysbox-ee/README.md

 sysboxd.service                     loaded    active   exited  Sysboxd General Service
 ```

-The sysboxd.service is ephemeral (it exits once it launches the other sysboxd services).
+Note: the sysboxd.service is ephemeral (it exits once it launches the other sysboxd services).

 If you are curious on what the other Sysboxd services are, refer to the [Sysboxd design document](docs/design.md).